Rule 3745-300-09 | Property-specific risk assessment procedures.

 (A) Applicability.
 The volunteer may use the property-specific risk assessment procedures in this rule to determine applicable standards in place of, or in addition to, generic numerical standards in accordance with rule 3745-300-08 of the Administrative Code.

 (1) If radioactive materials are identified at a property, the property may be subject to the Atomic Energy Act and regulations adopted thereunder and Chapters 3701. and 3747. of the Revised Code and rules adopted thereunder.
 If radionuclides or radioactive materials are present at a property, the volunteer shall conduct the cleanup of the radionuclides or radioactive material in compliance with requirements of the Ohio department of health.
-Remedy approval by the Ohio department of health are sufficient to meet applicable standards for radionuclides or radioactive materials for the voluntary action.
+Remedy approval by the Ohio department of health is sufficient to meet applicable standards for radionuclides or radioactive materials for the voluntary action.

 (2) Elective application.
 If a volunteer elects not to apply one or more of the generic numerical standards established under rule 3745-300-08 of the Administrative Code to a chemical of concern (COC), the volunteer shall use a property-specific risk assessment to develop an applicable standard for that COC.